otto-de/edison-hal/README.md

 Creating HAL representations:
 * Links with all specified attributes like rel, href, profile, type, name, title, etc. pp.
 * Embedded resources
-* CURIs in links and embedded resources
+* Curies in links and embedded resources
 * Generation of HAL representations using Jackson using annotated classes

 Parsing HAL representations:
-* Mapping application/hal+json to Java classes using Jackson
+* Mapping application/hal+json to Java classes using Jackson.
+This also works for deeply nested embedded items.
-* simple domain model to access links, embedded resources etc.
+* Simple domain model to access links, embedded resources etc.
+* Curies are automatically resolved: Given a curi with name=ex and href=http://example.com/rels/{rel}, links and embedded items can be access either in curied format `ex:foo`, or expanded format `http://exampl.com/rels/foo`

 Traversion of HAL representations:
 * Simple client-side navigation through linked and embedded REST resources using